LEWISBURG, Pa. – It was more than a decade ago when Jamie Cistoldi Lee, Class of '99, came up with the idea for the Bucknell Brigade to Nicaragua.

 The brigade travels to Nueva Vida twice a year – and every other summer since 2005 – to address continuing needs.
 The focus has changed over the years from securing emergency shelter for about 10,000 survivors who settled in Nueva Vida after the storm to working with a host agency, Jubilee House Community, on projects including construction of sewing and spinning cooperatives and a health clinic that operates year-round.
 When the brigade first went to Nicaragua, the displaced residents were living in shelters consisting only of black tarpaulin and wooden poles.

-The brigade is known for bringing together a cross-section of Bucknellians from various disciplines as they work together, eat together and sleep in a one-room dormitory.
+Working together The brigade is known for bringing together a cross-section of Bucknellians from various disciplines as they work together, eat together and sleep in a one-room dormitory.
 It also is known for changing lives.
 Brigadistas come back from Nicaragua with an enhanced consciousness about world issues and the devastating effects of poverty.
 They also return rejuvenated by the irrepressible spirit of ordinary Nicaraguans, who, despite their living and working conditions, serve as an inspiration.

 Many brigadistas have found a calling in public service after their experiences in Nicaragua.
 Some join the Peace Corps or Teach America or go into public health or international development fields.
 And Brigade members become more involved in raising awareness on campus.
 Engineering students in 2007 secured a $10,000 grant from 100 Projects for Peace and the Davis Foundation to initiate a water-line project to serve the mountaintop coffee cooperative of El Porvenir.
 Another delegation secured a similar grant to film a documentary about the plight of banana workers exposed to toxic pesticides.